lulav/LRS_Documentation/docs_tutorials/gal_orbits/gal_orbits.md

 citros run -n "galactic orbits" -m "first run" -c 5 -r
 ```

-Explore more ways of running scenarios on [Getting Started page](https://citros.io/doc/docs_tutorials/getting_started/).

 ## Results

 Now when your simulation is complete, you're ready to check the results!
-Explore the notebooks in [`citros_template/notebooks`](https://github.com/citros-garden/gal_orbits/tree/main/citros_template/notebooks).
+Explore the notebooks in [`notebooks`](https://citros.io/gal_orbits/tree/main/notebooks).
 There, you'll find examples prepared using the [citros_data_analysis package](https://citros.io/doc/docs_data_analysis) on how to query, analyze and present results.
 Feel free to use them or create your own!

+We made [simulations](#scenario) of the orbits of the globular cluster NGC 6316 for 5 different masses of the Galactic disk `M_disk`.
+To get some qualitative idea on how the mass of the Galactic disk affect the orbits, let's first display the projections of the simulated orbits onto the Galactic disk:

 ```python
 from citros_data_analysis import data_access as da